tari-project/rfcs/src/RFC-0120_Consensus.md

 Transaction outputs are sorted lexicographically by the byte representation of their Pedersen commitment i.e. ( \\(k \cdot G + v \cdot H\\) ).
 Transaction inputs are sorted lexicographically by the [hash of the output](RFC-0121_ConsensusEncoding.md#transaction-output) that is spent by the input.
+Transaction kernels are sorted lexicographically by the excess signature byte representation.

 # Change Log